UniversalDependencies/UD_Kazakh-KTB/README.txt

 # Changelog

+2018-04-15 v2.2
+  * Repository renamed from UD_Kazakh to UD_Kazakh-KTB.
 2016-11-15 v1.4
   * A first feature set has been developped.
   * Added 150 more trees annotated for morpho-lexical features (in addition to POS, lemmata, and syntax).